 Immigration laws are constantly in a state of flux.
 What was true yesterday under one president, may not be true under another.
-If you are concerned about how executive orders, changes in the laws, or any other matter might affect your ability to cross the border, don't wait.
-Speak with an immigration lawyer today.
-FindLaw can help with a free attorney match.
+If you're concerned about how executive orders, changes in the laws, or any other matter might affect your ability to cross the border, you should speak with an experienced immigration lawyer near you.

 Contact a qualified immigration attorney to help you with visa procedures.